Edward Abraham Byrne: Personal life

 Edward Byrne was married to Elizabeth Mary Dillon in 1902.
 She died on December 6, 1912, aged 74, in Rye, New York.
 Byrne did not remarry.
 He participated in the lives of his children until they were safely through college.

-Byrne was deeply religious and loyally attached to the Roman Catholic Church.
-He possessed power, energy, and a driving force which overcame apparently unsurmountable obstacles.
-The uncompromising integrity with which he conducted his responsible office was felt throughout his department.
-Beneath an exterior which years of command and responsibility had rendered somewhat stern, he fostered a kindly, generous, and charitable disposition – always ready with help and sympathy for fellow humans in distress.
-His engineers will remember the pleasure he derived from the genial luncheon intermissions when out on some job.
-No matter how serious the business might have been, Byrne would relax completely and, with a generosity which became proverbial, play the host to his party.
+Byrne was a devout Roman Catholic who demonstrated strong leadership and determination when facing difficult challenges in his work.
+He maintained strict ethical standards throughout his department.
+While his long-standing leadership role gave him a serious demeanor, he frequently provided assistance and support to those in need.
+His engineering staff noted that during field site visits, he regularly hosted group lunches and maintained a relaxed, welcoming environment despite the demands of the business.

 He was fond of the theater, particularly musical comedy, and delighted in attending football games and other sports.
 When his sons were at the University of Notre Dame, Indiana, he attended religiously all the Notre Dame games, enthusiastically supporting them as any undergraduate.

 Edward Byrne died in Rye, New York, on December 6, 1938, at the home of his son Edward.
 He was buried in Calvary Cemetery, in Queens, Long Island, and thus his last ride was over the bridge which played so great a part in the drama of his last years.
 At the time, he was survived by two sons, Edward and George Dillon; and by two granddaughters, Elizabeth and Barbara Byrne, the children of Edward.